gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 When `true` (default) and 'Get Object' doesn't return eTag or version ID (depending on configured 'source'), a `NoVersionAttributeException` will be thrown.
-When `false` and eTag or version ID is not returned, the stream can be read, but without any version checking.
+When `false` and and eTag or version ID is not returned, the stream can be read, but without any version checking.